tschemic/RNAseq_analysis_Cauris/README.md

 Clone the repository and add the read files in the base directory.
 To start the analysis use: `bash analysis_script.sh`

 The `blast_analysis.sh` script creates a BLAST database from C. albicans protein fasta sequences and performs BLASTp with all C. auris proteins supplied in fasta format on this database to find homologues.
+A results file is included in the repository (`blast.result`).

 The `edgeR_analysis.R` script contains code for differential expression analysis with the count data.